ceramicnetwork/CIPs/CIPs/CIP-79/cip-79.md

 #### Converting the loaded Ceramic document to the DID document

 Once we have the Ceramic document loaded, load the latest *AnchorCommit* of the document (the latest commit that was anchored to a blockchain).
-Then get the content of the document which will look something like this:
+Then get the content of the document at this `AnchorCommit`, which will look something like this:

 ```json
 {